acashjos/streamy/Readme.md

 Walks through the array one result at a time.
 Every walk call will return one result as long as the cursor is moving.
 It keeps iterating until next result is obtained.
 **direction**(optional), when a negative integer, walks the array reverse.
 Reverse walking is possible only after the cursor has moved forward atleast once.

+---

 ## Gotchas
 1) Every chain should terminate with an empty `()`.
 Execution will only commence after that.
 2) With streamy, `foreach` **do not** terminate chaining.
 You can chain multiple `foreach` blocks or even add a `reduce` block after a `foreach`.
 3) Unlike native function, which usually have a function signature similar to `(..., element, index, array..)`, streamy operations will not provide an `array`.
 It will however provide ` element, index` parameters.
 The `index` provided is calculated to match the index of a virtual array that the previous operations could have generated.
 In other words, `element` and `index` are exactly the same as what you'd get when using native array operations

+---
+## Development
+Questions, problems or suggestions?
+Please post them on the [issue tracker](https://github.com/acashjos/streamy/issues).

+You can contribute changes by forking the project and submitting a pull request.
+Feel free to contribute :heart_eyes:
+> Expects contributions to include proper testing

+---

+## License

+(The MIT License)

+Copyright (c) 2017 Akash Kurian Jose &lt;acashjos@outlook.com&gt;

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.